 Every employee’s journey with your company tells a story—one that begins long before their first day and extends well beyond their last.
 Whether the excitement of joining a new team, going on that amazing team retreat to Bermuda, or being passed over for promotion, each moment shapes their experience.

 These moments aren’t random.
 They’re all part of a longer journey that’ll either feel intentional and supportive or disjointed and chaotic.
-That’s where employee lifecycle management comes in as a structured process to handle each of these moments with care and purpose in a nurturing environment.
+That’s where employee lifecycle management comes in as a structured process to handle each of these moments with care and purpose.

 Try monday serviceWhat is employee lifecycle management?